 Here’s what your pre-first day employee on-boarding checklist should look like.

 - Forward relevant paperwork: This is an excellent time to send the offer letter as well as the welcome letter from top management.
-The paperwork also contains tax forms and the employee handbook.
+The paperwork also contains digital tax forms and the employee handbook.

 - Set up the employee’s workspace: Your new hire wouldn’t appreciate it if they came in on the first day and they don’t have where to sit.
 Therefore, prepare their desk, chair and computer.

 The employee should find everything in order so that they can set about without any limits to their productivity.